this-vishalsingh/Open-Source-Internship-Programs-and-OFFCampus-opportunities/README.md

+Hey everyone,

+I am Vishal, an engineering student of tier 3 college from India with a keen interest in Blockchain technology, AI, startups & business.

 This is a repository consisting of all Open Source programs, Research Internships, OFF Campus hiring opportunities, Remote Job Boards, and Communities to involve.
 Feel Free to contribute.
 Please star and share this repo with your peers and community members!
-I am from a tier 3 college, so the motive of this repo is to make unlimited possiblities/opportunities to the friends like me.
+As I am from a tier 3 college, so the motive of this repo is to make unlimited possiblities/opportunities to the friends like me.

 ![](https://img.shields.io/badge/%20-Open--Source--Internships-blueviolet.svg)